xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 But  that,  of course, is not a  limitation  of  the  code  we're generating, but  one  inherent  in  the  call-by-value  protocol.
-Notice that we CAN use formal parameters in any  way  inside  the procedure.
+Notice that we _can_ use formal parameters in any  way  inside  the procedure.
 We  can  calculate  new  values for them, use them as loop counters (if we had loops, that is!), etc.   So  the code is doing what it's supposed to.
 To  get over this last problem, we